soxueren/atsd/integration/grapthite/storage-finder.md

              'value': ['distgeomon.connect-dns']}]}
 ```

 Values of the tag path.
-To retrieve tags we need a metric, and it hasn’t been established yet.
-So we can make a global token inside this one to make the metric be distgeomon.connect-dns until stated otherwise.
+To retrieve tags we need a metric; however, it hasn’t been established yet.
+We can make a global token inside this one to make the metric become `distgeomon.connect-dns` until stated otherwise.

 ![](resources/04.png)